ababaSigrun/ShootingGame/README.md

 # How to Play
-Left-click to fire a bullet.
+z key to fire a bullet.

-The bullet will fly towards the mouse cursor.

-Intercept the flying enemies